IUI vs IVF: Which Fertility Treatment Is Right for You? A Hyderabad Specialist’s Honest 2026 Guide

 • Over 40: Under 5% — IUI is rarely recommended at this age

-Cumulative IUI success across 3 cycles in good candidates can reach 30–40%.
+Cumulative rates after 3 rounds of IUI in good candidates reach 30–40%.

 • Under 35: 50–60% live birth per embryo transfer